isoverse/isoreader/README.md

 Installation
 ------------

-You can install isoreader from github with:
+You can install isoreader from github with the devtools package (version &gt; 1.13.2 required for bioconductor support).

 ``` r
 # install.packages("devtools")